splunk/public-o11y-docs/sp-oncall/spoc-integrations/jira-app-integration-guide-victorops.rst

    This will then display a *Triggered* Splunk On-Call incident card under the *VictorOps* section in the lower right frame of the issue view.
-4. Click the incident card’s **Incident Details** link to display the incident in Splunk On-Call in a new browser tab.
+4. Click the incident card's **Incident Details** link to display the incident in Splunk On-Call in a new browser tab.

 .. image:: images/4jira.png